nexussays/jekyll-asset-pipeline/README.md

 ### Jekyll Configuration

 You only need to add the location of your assets directory to your Jekyll `_config.yml`.
-Just a single line.
+You'll want to make sure this is a directory that Jekyll ignores by default by prefixing it with `_` or `.`.

 ```YAML
 assets:  ./_assets